 Philip Chester has a wide range of experience and expertise in banking and finance and property and development.
 He regularly advises on major commercial property and finance transactions.

 A tenacious negotiator who pursues the best possible commercial result for his clients, Philip has acted for major banking groups, financial institutions, commercial borrowers, family businesses, partnerships and property developers.

 Philip has been a partner of Arnold Bloch Leibler since 1991.
-Most recently, in 2017, Philip was recognised by Best Lawyers® International for his expertise in the area of commercial law.
+He is recognised by Best Lawyers® International for his expertise in the area of commercial law.
 In addition to his commercial practice, Philip has provided pro bono legal advice to many community organisations and institutions.
 He was the President of the Zionist Federation of Australia from 2006 to 2014.
 In 2003, Philip was awarded the Centenary Medal in recognition of his service to the Jewish community.